GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_Navigation/README.md

 $ python download_environment.py
 ```

-Once this script successfully executes, it should be possible to immediately run the application as described below.
+Once these scripts successfully execute, it should be possible to immediately run the application as described below.
+Note that it is recommended to setup a `virtualenv` environment for this project so that only the required dependencies
+are installed and your system's Python setup remains untouched.

 ## User Instructions